Awadagin Pratt’s BSO Debut, and Holst’s “The Planets”

 Gustav HOLST The Planets

-Hear a preview of Jessie Montgomery's Rounds with pianist Awadagin Pratt (see the transcript below):
+To hear a preview of Jessie Montgomery's Rounds with pianist Awadagin Pratt, use the audio player above.

 Brian McCreath I'm Brian McCreath at Symphony Hall, where I talked with pianist Awadagin Pratt today about Jessie Montgomery's Rounds, which he's performing with the Boston Symphony this week.